apify/apify-docs/sources/platform/storage/key_value_store.md

     />
     <Card
         title="Sharing"
-        desc="Iinvite other Apify users to view or modify your key-value stores." to="/platform/storage/key-value-store#sharing"
+        desc="Invite other Apify users to view or modify your key-value stores." to="/platform/storage/key-value-store#sharing"
     />
 </CardGrid>